mk-fg/incremetal-disk-compare-and-sync/README.rst

 - Resumable/repeatable dumb-copy between two devices, to use instead of dd/ddrescue_.

-  Sometimes you just have to tweak minor stuff on source dev, or have some old copy otherwise, and doing full clone over that is a waste of time and SSD cycles.
+  Sometimes you just have to tweak minor stuff on source dev and copy it again, or copy things back to source device - having hashmap allows to only find/sync changes, without another full clone, that is a waste of time and SSD cycles.

 - Efficient copy/update/fix for files with read errors in them.